Analysing end of year outcome data

 Rating-Only Uncertainty (78% of Sample): Students with only teacher ratings have η estimated via soft probability labels derived from ordinal calibration.
 These estimates use frequentist approximation (normal distribution assumed), are influenced by rater severity bias (ICC_rater ≈ 24%), have higher standard errors than PAT-derived estimates, and may exhibit overconfidence (calibration slope ≠ 1.0).

 Reference Group Caveats: PAT Maths 4th Edition (Year 1) uses 2022 Australian national norms (μ=99.5, σ=11.4).
 PAT Early Years (Foundation) uses ACER reference groups that are self-selecting and not nationally representative (per ACER documentation, June 2021).
-The interpretation of “10th percentile” differs between these populations.
+Percentile interpretations differ between these populations.

 PAT Timing Assumptions: η is defined as an end-of-year (EOY) attainment construct.
 Earlier PAT observations are less informative about EOY attainment.
 Time-decay variance increases with distance from reference date.
 Risk z-scores use NORM_FRAME_EOY (year-level specific).